LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 Then, use the aforementioned Lisk Bridge to send tokens from the **Ethereum Sepolia Testnet** to the **Lisk Sepolia Testnet**.

 ## Creating a project
-Before you can begin deploying smart contracts to Lisk, you need to set up your development environment by creating a Foundry project.
+The first step of deploying smart contracts to Lisk is to set up your development environment by creating a Foundry project.

 You can separately create a new directory and then initialize a Foundry project, or you can let Foundry create a directory and initiate a Foundry project by running the following command:

 ```bash
 forge init foundry_app && cd foundry_app
 ```
-This command will create a `foundry_app` and will change the terminal's directory to the aforementioned folder as well.
+This command will create a `foundry_app` and will change the terminal's working directory to the aforementioned folder as well.

 <details>
-<summary>Console output</summary>
+<summary>Execution logs of the `forge init` command</summary>
 ```text
 Initializing /XYZ/L2/25/foundry_app/foundry_app...
 Installing forge-std in /XYZ/L2/25/foundry_app/foundry_app/lib/forge-std (url: Some("https://github.com/foundry-rs/forge-std"), tag: None)